8 Reasons You’ll Fall In Love With Sri Lanka

 Sri Lanka’s beaches are where tropical vibes and South Asian culture meet.

 With such an extensive coastline and countless beach towns to choose from, there’s something for every type of traveler here!
-Head to Hiriketiya for hidden beaches that are perfect to learn to surf in, to Mirissa if you love partying all night long, or Tangalle if you’re traveling with kids!
+Head to Hiriketiya or Hikkaduwa for hidden beaches that are perfect to learn to surf in, to Mirissa if you love partying all night long, or Tangalle if you’re traveling with kids!

 Sri Lanka is a paradise for wildlife enthusiasts and I was thrilled at the number of animals I got to see during my time here!
 Head to Yala for the chance to see leopards, Udawalawe for herds of elephants, or the south coast to spot blue whales.